 Business Support & Resources

-Our municipal office at 18 Centre Street is open by appointment.
+Our municipal office at 18 Centre Street is open.

 Please phone (613-658-3055) or email our office before visiting as we may be able to help you remotely.
 All visitors will be asked to sign a waiver and leave their phone number to be used for contact tracing in case of a covid-19 event.